 Print/export your testing plan to a PDF file.

-behaves as you expect, and adjust it as needed to demonstrate the
+you expect, and adjust it as needed to demonstrate the full range of

-demonstrate your testing plan to a lab instructor.
+plan to a lab instructor, submit it here.

 Quartus' In-System Memory Content Editor